lilab-bcb/cirrocumulus/docs/installation.rst

     - Visit the `Google OAuth 2.0 documentation`_ to obtain OAuth 2.0 credentials for Google.

+    - Please note that https is required if using Okta or Google authentication

 - Additional libraries needed for cloud storage: